gmtisrad/movie-graph/README.md

 ## Running the React Frontend

+The frontend requires that the Graph webserver is running.
+As long as the CLI above is running, the webserver should be running.

 The project includes a React frontend for visualizing the graph data.
 To run it locally:

 ### Prerequisites